Before launching experiments on your website, you must install the Kameleoon script. This script has to be added to the

 Apple’s ITP aims to increase user privacy by preventing unwanted tracking of users by websites and the various scripts installed on them.
 It is present on all Safari browsers.
 Find out more about Apple ITP

-If you select “Yes”, you will be asked to enter the URL of your CDN (Content Delivery Network).
+If you choose to self-host Kameleoon public resources (“Yes” in the drop-down), you will have to enter the URL of your CDN (Content Delivery Network).

 The detailed instructions on the page depend on the options you selected in Step 1.

-It’s very important that this script is copied before any other tag, to load your variation as soon as possible and thus avoid the flickering effect.
+It’s very important that this script is copied before any other tag so as to load your variation as soon as possible and thus avoid the flickering effect.

 Once the Kameleoon script is copied to your web pages, save them and transfer them to your server.
 You can then click on “Validate”.